• +1 (778) 384 2800

 *Touch *Backlight *DC 12V *COM-NC-NO

-An Exit push button, also known as a push-to-exit button, is a device used in access control systems to allow individuals to exit a secured area without needing to use their access credentials.
+An exit button, also known as a push-to-exit button, is a device used in access control systems to allow individuals to exit a secured area without needing to use their access credentials.

 It's a simple, user-friendly button that, when pressed, temporarily unlocks or releases the door, enabling quick and easy egress.
 These buttons are commonly found near exit doors in buildings, especially those with magnetic locks or other electronic locking mechanisms.